Monthly Archives: June 2024

 I’ll show how to do that in this blog post, assuming you’ve already installed a few KDE applications, like Dolphin, Konsole, and Kate (see the above-linked blog post).

 WARNING: the strategy shown in this post is not optimal, in my humble opinion.
-In a future post, I’ll show a better strategy.
+There’s a more recent post where I show a better strategy (in my opinion).

 As in all my Hyprland posts, this is based on Arch Linux; I mainly use EndeavourOS.